Strengthen Cartilage and Ligaments the Natural Way

 - First, heat the water and, once it’s boiling, add the nettle.

-- Allow to boil for 15 minutes, and then remove from the heat.
+- Let boil for 15 minutes, then remove from the heat.

 - After 15 minutes filter and pour into a glass bottle.

-- Then, place in the refrigerator for 1 hour.
+- Then, store in the refrigerator for 1 hour.

 - Before drinking, add the lemon juice and honey.

 - Mix well and drink cold – you can add ice cubes if you wish.

 Foods with high levels of Vitamin C should be a major part of your diet, for one thing, because it stimulates the production of collagen (an important element for maintaining healthy ligaments and cartilage).
 Eat or drink lemon, orange, kiwi, and strawberries regularly to take get all the various benefits of Vitamin C.

 6. Turmeric and cinnamon

 Both of these delicious spices, with their characteristic flavors and aromas, have anti-inflammatory properties that will be a big help if you’re dealing with any swelling in the joints, tendons, ligaments or cartilage.